apksqrd/Fractals/README.md

 This is the rust-generated one:
 ![rust-generated-dist-sqrd-method-500-iter-4096x4096](Buddhabrot/outputs/mandelbrot/colors/test.png)

-TODO: indicatif (like tqdm for rust)
+TODO: implement buddhabrot
 TODO: implement more fractals from [3B1B](https://www.youtube.com/watch?v=LqbZpur38nw&t=31s)
 TODO: Chaos game
+TODO: L-system
 TODO: Include extra information in outputs (such as logging the time taken and the parameters)